Interior-Point-based H2 Controller Synthesis for Compartmental Systems: Second-Order Method

 \section{Second-Order Method}

-Although the first-order method can converge to a stationary point, it suffers from a linear convergence rate, limiting its potential in practical situations.
 In this section, we propose a second-order interior point method (SIPM) to solve \eqref{equivalent problem}.
-The main difficulties lie in calculating the Hessian matrix for $J(K)$ and the second log-barrier term in \eqref{JLBF}.
-Since both terms are scalar functions concerning a matrix, their Hessian matrices should lie in a four-dimension space.
-To avoid discussing tensors, we propose vectorizing $K$ to guarantee their Hessian matrices are in two dimensions for the convenience of mathematical expressions.
+The main challenges involve calculating the Hessian matrix for $J(K)$ and the second log-barrier term in \eqref{JLBF}.
+Since both terms are scalar functions dependent on a matrix, their Hessian matrices exist in a four-dimension space.
+To avoid discussing tensors, we vectorize $K$, ensuring that the Hessian matrices are represented in two dimensions for ease of mathematical expression.
 To facilitate discussions, denote

 where we define the general Lyapunov operator $\varGamma:\mathbb{R}^{n\times n}\rightarrow \mathbb{R}^{n\times n}$ as $P\mapsto A_K^T P A_K - P$, and $K_{mn}$ denotes the entry on $m$-th row and $n$-th column of $K$.
 Furthermore, we have the inner product property $\left< \varGamma X, Y \right>=\left< X, \varGamma^*Y \right> $.